 The Fool 100 is made up of the 100 largest open Motley Fool’s stock recommendations and highest rated stocks in our research database Fool IQ.
 Here is the current sector breakdown of the Fool 100:

 At The Motley Fool we are looking for the companies that are going to drive innovation for the next decade and beyond, which may explain the current overweighting of the index to the tech sector and underweighting to other sectors, such as industrials and energy.

 You can also see this trend reflected in our top 10 holdings, which currently include longtime Motley Fool tech favorities such as Amazon, Alphabet, Facebook, and Apple.

 But it's quite possible this could change in the future.
 That's because the index is updated every quarter to reflect the latest-and-greatest analyst picks and ratings.
 For a complete discussion of index maintenance, click here.

 How to invest in the Fool 100

-However, financial institutions could use the Fool 100 to create an investment product, such as an ETF, which would seek to match the index composition as closely as possible.
+Since it’s an index, you can’t invest in the Fool 100 directly, but since the index constituents all meet liquidity requirements, the Fool 100 may be used by a financial institution to create an index-linked investment product, such as an ETF, which would seek to match the index composition and performance as closely as possible, before fees.